UltimateHackingKeyboard/firmware/README.md

 If you want to use the latest firmware version for your UHK, then instead of going through the pain of building the firmware, simply download the [latest release of Agent](https://github.com/UltimateHackingKeyboard/agent/releases/latest) and update to the latest firmware version within Agent with a click of a button.

+## Developing

 If you're one of the brave few who wants to hack the firmware then read on.

 1. Make sure to clone this repo with:

 `git clone --recursive git@github.com:UltimateHackingKeyboard/firmware.git`

+Then, depending whether you want a full IDE experience or just minimal tools for building and flashing firmware, read *IDE setup* or *Minimal development setup* (if you prefer a text editor + command line).

+### IDE setup

 2. Download and install MCUXpresso IDE for [Linux](https://storage.googleapis.com/ugl-static/mcuxpresso-ide/mcuxpressoide-11.2.0_4120.x86_64.deb.bin), [Mac](https://storage.googleapis.com/ugl-static/mcuxpresso-ide/MCUXpressoIDE_11.2.0_4120.pkg), or [Windows](https://storage.googleapis.com/ugl-static/mcuxpresso-ide/MCUXpressoIDE_11.2.0_4120.exe).